This section contains core Docker commands for running containers and pushing images to the Seven Bridges images registry.

 - Linux: no action required.

-You can enter your username in any of the following three ways:
+You can enter your username in the following ways:

 You should enter your authentication token in response to the password prompt, not your Seven Bridges password.